To inspire children to achieve their potential

 In 2004, the organization conducted an extensive community needs assessment and developed a five year strategic plan to increase it's impact.
 Through youth assessment tools such as Kids Count, Youth Survey, Quad City Health Assessment and The Search Institute data, the organization identified that nearly 50% of families in our area did not involve both parents in the household.
 The number of children living with a single parent had increased from 20% to over 30% within 20 years.
 In addition, more than 10% of children were living with a grandparent or other relative.
 A striking conclusion from the Youth Survey indicated that less than 50% of children could identify three positive adults involved in their life.

 To position to expand their impact, the organization positioned to be a regional service provider.
 This expansion would allow for broader and deeper collaborations with regional, state and federal partners.
 In 2005, the organization incorporated a broader service area through a community partnership in Macomb, Illinois.
 In 2006, the organization created another community partnership by aligning with a BBBS sponsored affiliate in Sterling, Illinois.
 As a result of these partnerships and a regional focus, the organization changed its corporate name from Quad Citied Big Brothers Big Sisters to Big Brothers Big Sisters of the Mississippi Valley.
 Today, Big Brothers Big Sisters of the Mississippi Valley serves a regional area including 15 counties in eastern Iowa and western Illinois.
-We have three regional mentoring centers in Davenport, Sterling and Macomb.
-We have a corporate board of directors and two regional advisory boards.
-Our annual impact ranges from 700 to 1,000 children.
-We are one of over 300 Big Brothers Big Sisters affiliates in the United States.
+We have a regional mentoring center in Davenport, IA as well as Macomb, IL.
+We are one of almost 300 Big Brothers Big Sisters affiliates in the United States.

 Regional Collaborations

 To assist with the rapid program expansion, the organization pursued and secured a federal grant from the Corporation for National and Community Service (CNCS) to implement the AmeriCorps Service Program.
 Known as the "Domestic Peace Corps", AmeriCorps provides service opportunities in local communities to help address unique needs.
-Members serve a defined period of time and receive a basic living allowance during and an educational award at the conclusion of their service.
+Members serve contracts for a set number of hours to be served over a defined period of time.
+They receive a living allowance during their service, as well as an educational award at the conclusion of their service.
 BBBS partners with area higher education institutions such as St. Ambrose University, Western Illinois University, Augustana College and others to recruit and engage service members.
-Members assist with capacity building including recruitment of adult volunteers and families, match support including coordinating community-based activities and providing connections to resources, and coordinating service opportunities for matches.
-BBBSMV has partnered with the State of Illinois and Iowa over the years to continually coordinate the AmeriCorps program in our service area.
-Since 2017, BBBSMV has partnered with the City of Davenport and Davenport Community Schools to implement the AmeriCorps program in our region.
-The primary focus is to provide supports to youth at risk of dropping of our school or under-performing their potential.
-BBBS has served as a AmeriCorps partner for more than 15 years, hosting over 225 service members.
+Members assist with capacity building including the enrollment of adult volunteer mentors, as well as youth and their families, consistent and ongoing match support, coordinating community-based activities and providing connections to resources and service opportunities for matches.
+In 2017, BBBSMV partnered with the City of Davenport and Davenport Community Schools to combine our AmeriCorps programs into one, city wide collaborative program with the City of Davenport acting as the fiscal agent on the grant.
+The primary focus is to provide supports to youth at risk of dropping out of school or not reaching their full potential.
+BBBS has served as an AmeriCorps host site for more than 15 years, hosting over 225 service members.

 Longer Stronger Matches

 The rapid growth of the BBBSMV programing to a regional impact, a robust assessment and measurement system, and significant community collaborations lead BBBSMV to make strategic changes to it's service delivery model in 2010.
-In addition to new federal grants through the US Department of Justice- Office of Juvenile Justice Delinquency and Prevention (OJJDP) that allowed the organization to create partnerships with area court systems to provide mentoring services the juveniles involved in a court system, the organization expanded the quality of the mentoring experiences.
+In addition to new federal grants through the US Department of Justice- Office of Juvenile Justice Delinquency and Prevention (OJJDP) that allowed the organization to create partnerships with area court systems to provide mentoring services to juveniles involved in the court system, the organization expanded the quality of the mentoring experiences.
 The organization incorporated improvements to its enrollment, training and match process to focus on creating consistent and long term relationships between at-risk youth and adult mentors.
 By 2013, the average length of a match within the BBBSMV model exceeded 3 years.
 Today, more than 60% of the youth involved in a BBBSMV mentoring platform are in middle and high school (12-18 years of age).
-Since 2016, the local organization was one of the top 10% of performing BBBS affiliates in the United States.
+Since 2016, the local organization has performed in the top 10% of BBBS affiliates nationwide.